syedabdullahbukhari77/About-me/README.md

-Syed Abdullah Bukhari - Aspiring Software Engineer
+Syed Abdullah Bukhari - Aspiring

 Currently:

-Actively learning web development skills (HTML, CSS, JavaScript).
-Eager to expand my knowledge and explore different programming languages and frameworks.
+Passionate data scientist with a strong foundation in Excel , Python , MySQL

 Looking for: